 Wisdom teeth are the lower and upper third molars, located at the very back of your mouth.
 These are the final set of molars that most individuals get in their late teens or early twenties (age 17-25).
 They are perfectly fine to be left alone if they are aligned properly without any pain or gum inflammation.
-Although they are classified as molars, but these teeth usually serve no function during mastication.
-In most cases, they are misaligned and causing irreversible damages to the adjacent teeth.
+Although they are classified as molars, these teeth usually serve no function during mastication.
+In most cases, they are misaligned and cause irreversible damage to the adjacent teeth.

-Following are the symptoms you’re likely to experience if you have wisdom teeth coming in:
+The following are the symptoms you’re likely to experience if you have wisdom teeth coming in:

 - There is likely to be redness, tenderness, pain or swelling around the site of growth.
 Erupting through the surface of gums, this allows bacteria to gain entry through the open tissue, which leads to infections.